What to Wear on Thanksgiving, Inspired by Kendall Jenner and More Celebs

 David M. Benett/Dave Benett/Getty Images for Chaos SixtyNine

-In honor of Thanksgiving, we're showing gratitude for celebrity styles that are inspiring our holiday looks.
+In honor of Thanksgiving, we're showing gratitude for celebrity styles that are holiday-ready.

 Whether your plans include going to a friend's house for Friendsgiving, meeting your significant other's family or overeating with your family, there's a chic outfit worn by a celebrity that will fit the occasion.
 When shopping your look or going through your wardrobe, finding a Thanksgiving outfit isn't always easy.
 For one, you want to be comfortable in something that has a little give (so you can eat as much as possible).
 Two, you want to make a good impression on your family and friends in something that represents your personal style.